robertorosero/pyhtonmig/Doc/library/functions.rst

    * If it is an object conforming to the *buffer* interface, a read-only buffer of the object will be used to initialize the bytes array.

-   * If it is an *iterable*, it must be an iterable of integers in the range 0
-     <= x < 256, which are used as the initial contents of the array.
+   * If it is an *iterable*, it must be an iterable of integers in the range ``0 <= x < 256``, which are used as the initial contents of the array.

    Without an argument, an array of size 0 is created.

+.. function:: bytes([arg[, encoding[, errors]]])

+   Return a new "bytes" object, which is an immutable sequence of integers in the range ``0 <= x < 256``.  :class:`bytes` is an immutable version of :class:`bytearray` -- it has the same non-mutating methods and the same indexing and slicing behavior.

+   Accordingly, constructor arguments are interpreted as for :func:`buffer`.

+   Bytes objects can also be created with literals, see :ref:`strings`.

 .. function:: chr(i)